YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 But be careful, the authors didn't use vanilla distance transform.
 They used the *inverse truncated* distance transform.
 They used **inverse** distance transform because they wanted the values to be the maximum at the curb.
 Also, they used the **truncated** distance transform so that the points that are further away than the threshold distance have the value of zero.

+Note that the detection map is a **scalar field**, *i.e.*,
+$$
+S \in \mathbb{R}^{1 \times H \times W}
+$$

 Suppose our model did a good job on predicting the inverse truncated distance transform image.
 Then we can generate the polyline by finding the points that maximizes the detection map values.

+## Direction map: where should I go from here?
+Let's say we have successfully generated a distance map.
+It means for each pixel on the BEV image, we know how far we are from the nearest curb.
+However, that is not what we want.
+At the end of the day, we want to find the exact location of the curb in a form of polyline.
+Thus, we need an information of where to move in order to find a curb.

+Intuitively, we can take a partial derivative of the distance map with respect to each direction — or, take the **gradient** ($\nabla$) of the direction map — in order to obtain the direction map.
+Note that the result of gradient operation is a vector; thus, the authors stipulate that the direction map is a **vector field**, *i.e.*,
+$$
+D \in \mathbb{R}^{2 \times H \times W}
+$$

+How do we take the gradient of an image?
+We can implement a partial derivative operation, but we already have a splendid kernel that does the task that we're after, namely, the **Sobel filter**.
+For those who are not familiar with image processing, the Sobel filter is a special type of a filter used in CNN, which is particularly used for the edge detection.
+It is a discrete differentiation operator, whoch computes an approximation of the gradient of the pixel value of the image.
+The authors state that they have used the Sobel derivative to obtain the direction map.
+>We obtain the ground truth by taking the Sobel derivative of the road boundaries’ distance transform image followed by a normalization step.

+### Quick tip for Physics students
+If you are a Physics student and are familiar with the field theory, you can think of a distance map as a potential field and a direction map as a force field.

+## Endpoint map: where should the curb begin?

+### Why use detection map and direction map, if we can use heatmap for all?